gitee2github/docs/docs/en/docs/Virtualization/vm-configuration.md

 #### Elements

 In the XML configuration of libvirt, each controller element \(**controller**\) represents a bus, and one or more controllers or devices can be mounted to one controller depending on the VM architecture.
-This topic describes common attributes and subelements.
+This topic describes common attributes and sub-elements.

 **controller**: controller element, which indicates a bus.

 -   Attribute  **type**: bus type, which is mandatory for the controller.
 The common values are  **pci**,  **usb**,  **scsi**,  **virtio-serial**,  **fdc**, and  **ccid**.
 -   Attribute  **index**: bus number of the controller \(the number starts from 0\), which is mandatory for the controller.
 This attribute can be used in the  **address**  element.
 -   Attribute  **model**: specific model of the controller, which is mandatory for the controller.
 The available values are related to the value of  **type**.
 For details about the mapping and description, see  [Table 1](#table191911761111).
--   Subelement  **address**: mount location of a device or controller on the bus network.
+-   Sub-element  **address**: mount location of a device or controller on the bus network.
     -   Attribute  **type**: device address type.
 The common values are  **pci**,  **usb**, or  **drive**.
 The attribute varies according to the  **type**  of the  **address**.
 For details about the common  **type**  attribute value and the corresponding  **address**  attribute, see  [Table 2](#table1200165711314).

--   Subelement  **model**: name of a controller model.
+-   Sub-element  **model**: name of a controller model.
     -   Attribute  **name**: name of a controller model, which corresponds to the  **model**  attribute in the parent element controller.